Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Applications

-We can see that the posterior distributions for JCCP (green), PLOS (purple), DP (turquoise), and FP (beige) are very close to each other, with FP showing more pronounced uncertainty.
+We can see that the posterior distributions for JCCP (green), PLOS (purple), DP (turquoise), and FP (terracotta) are very close to each other, with FP showing more pronounced uncertainty.
 The panel below shows the model-averaged posterior distributions, clearly demonstrating a shrinkage effect.
 The error chances for JAP and PS are pulled toward each other, with JCCP, PLOS, DP, and FP being shrunk towards each other almost completely, similarly to JEPG and JPSP.
-The right panel in Figure~\ref{fig:demo_proportions} gives the posterior distributions for pairwise equality across all journals, reflecting the two main clusters in the model-averaged density plot on the left.
+The right panel in Figure~\ref{fig:demo_proportions} gives the posterior distributions for pairwise equality across all journals, reflecting the two main clusters in the model-averaged density plot on the left. \reviseAS{Note that the frequentist approach to multiple comparisons does not yield such a coherent analysis outcome.
+Instead, we would first test for overall equality of the error proportions across all journals, and then if this is rejected, engage in pairwise post-hoc comparisons.
+Adjusting the p-values for multiple comparisons, we would then be able to say, for each of the 28 comparisons, whether the null hypothesis of no difference was rejected.
+In contrast to our Bayesian approach, the results of this cannot be straightforwardly aggregated into statements of equality and inequality across the groups overall.} \reviseAS{For an example comparing two standard deviations, see Appendix~\refAppStdev.
+In the next section, we provide an example with much larger $K$.}